bytedance/UI-TARS/README.md

 #### Start an OpenAI API Service
 Run the command below to start an OpenAI-compatible API service.
-It is recommended to set the tensor parallel size `--tensor-parallel-size 1` for 7B models and `--tensor-parallel-size 4` for 72B models.
+It is recommended to set `--tensor-parallel-size 1` for 7B models and `--tensor-parallel-size 4` for 72B models.

 ```bash
 vllm serve "<path_to_model>" --served-model-name ui-tars --limit-mm-per-prompt image=5 --tensor-parallel-size <tp>